 The fundamental principles of cost ascertainment remain the same but the methods of analysing and presenting theses costs differ from industry to industry.
-Broadly, there are two main methods used to determine costs viz.
+Broadly, there are two main methods, used to determine costs viz.
 Job Cost Method and Process Cost Method.

-However, the different methods of costing can be further bifurcated and can be explained in detail as follows:
+The different methods of costing can be further bifurcated and explained in detail as follows: